doronharitan/autoencoder/README.md

 ## Predict rat body angle
-A network which uses feature embeddings (AKA the latent representation) that were extracted from images by an encoder to predict what is the body angle of the rat in the image For extracting the images embeddings I used:
-  1. An encoder with the same architecture as the AE encoder.
+A network which uses feature embeddings (AKA the latent representation) that were extracted from images by an encoder to predict what is the body angle of the rat in the image For extracting the images embeddings I used An encoder with the same architecture as the AE encoder.
-  2. pre-trained AE encoder (trained on the de-noise task) with different depth of unfreezing layers

  The network architecture:
   <p align="center"><img width="600" height="230" src="https://github.com/doronharitan/autoencoder/blob/master/figuers/predict_body_angle_network.jpg"></p>